 Two years after the initial GP Code virus was created, another variant of the same virus called GPcode.AK was unleashed on the public using a 1024-bit RSA key.

-Mid 2011 - The first large scale ransomware outbreak, and ransomware moves into the big time due to the use of anonymous payment services, which made it much easier for ransomware authors to collect money from their victims.
-There were about 30,000 new ransomware samples detected in each of the first two quarters of 2011.
+Mid 2011 - The first large scale ransomware outbreak, and ransomware moves into the big time due to the use of anonymous payment services, which made it much easier for authors to collect money from their victims.
+There were about 30,000 new samples detected in each of the first two quarters of 2011.

 July 2011 - During the third quarter of 2011, new ransomware detections doubled to 60,000.

 January 2012 - The cybercrime ecosystem comes of age with Citadel, a toolkit for distributing malware and managing botnets that first surfaced in January 2012.
 Citadel makes it simple to produce ransomware and infect systems wholesale with pay-per-install programs allowing cybercriminals to pay a minimal fee to install their ransomware viruses on computers that are already infected by other malware.
-Due to the introduction of Citadel, ransomware infections surpassed 100,000 in the first quarter of 2012.
+Due to the introduction of Citadel, total infections surpassed 100,000 in the first quarter of 2012.

 Cyber criminals begin buying crime kits like Lyposit—malware that pretends to come from a local law enforcement agency based on the computer’s regional settings, and instructs victims to use payment services in a specific country—for just a share of the profit instead of for a fixed amount.